globus-labs/FLoX-prototype/README.rst

    :alt: Apache Licence V2.0

 FLoX (**F**\ ederated **L**\ earning on func\ **X**) is a Python library for serverless Federated Learning experiments.
-Federated Learning (FL) experiments.
-FLoX makes it easy and fast to set up your FL infrastructure, allowing you to start running experiments in under 5 minutes.
+FLoX makes it easy and fast to set up your FL infrastructure, allowing you to start running FL workflows in under 5 minutes.
 Follow our Quickstart tutorial and examples to get started!

 Quickstart